Elf (film): Post-production

 Apart from snow, most of the computer-generated imagery (CGI) in the film was created by Rhythm & Hues Studios.
 Buddy's belch after drinking a two-liter bottle of Coca-Cola was dubbed by voice actor Maurice LaMarche.

 Music

+John Debney composed the film's score.

-The soundtrack was released on New Line Records in November 2003 in the United States, and in October 2005 in the United Kingdom, including its signature song "Baby, It's Cold Outside" by Deschanel and Leon Redbone, which was released as a single.
+The soundtrack for Elf was released on New Line Records in November 2003 in the United States, and in October 2005 in the United Kingdom, including its signature song "Baby, It's Cold Outside" by Deschanel and Leon Redbone, which was released as a single.
 It was certified Gold by the RIAA in April 2011.
 Having sold 695,000 copies in the United States, it is the second-highest-selling soundtrack album for a Christmas-themed film since Nielsen SoundScan started tracking music sales in 1991, behind only The Polar Express.